Policies to Reduce Packaging Waste

 - Advance state legislation such as the California Circular Economy and Plastic Pollution Reduction Act.

-ingenuity, we will provide thought leadership in the public
+experience and ingenuity, we will provide thought leadership in

-square and transform the typical scatter-shot approach with
+the public square and transform the typical scatter-shot approach

 factual data and essential values – and focused on achieving